Smoker's face

-Smoker's face describes the characteristic changes that happen to the faces of many people who smoke.
+Smoker's face describes the characteristic changes that happen to the faces of many people who smoke tobacco products.
+Smoking causes damage to the skin by depleting the skin of oxygen and nutrients.
 The general appearance is of accelerated ageing of the face, with a characteristic pattern of facial wrinkling and sallow coloration.

 A summary of a study published by the National Institutes of Health found that certain facial features appeared in about 46% of continuing smokers and 8% of former smokers who had smoked a full decade while those same features were absent in a control group of non-smokers.